zalo/zalo.github.io/_posts/2019-2-6-constraints.md

 ## FABRIK Chain

-If the distance constraints are first solved in one direction, and then the other, it creates a form of Inverse Kinematics called "FABRIK"
+If the distance constraints are first solved in one direction, and then the other, it creates a form of Inverse Kinematics called "FABRIK", or "Forwards and Backwards Reaching Inverse Kinematics".

 <script type="text/paperscript" canvas="distance3">
 // The number of points in the rope: